mega-mac-slice/stacky/README.md

 ```

 ## Configuration
-A "Stacky File" is a json file in a project directory typically named _.stack.json_ that looks like:
+A "Stacky File" is a json file in a project directory typically named _.stacky.json_ that looks like:
 ```json
 {
   "name": "dev-application",